menej/php-essence-framework/README.md

 ### public

 This is the PHP server directory where we start our server.
-It is crucial to set the document root when booting up the server.
+It is essential to set the document root when booting up the server.
 For example: `php -S localhost:8888 -t public`.
-This directory is also used to store CSS and JS files, hiding other files from the public.
+This directory also stores CSS and JS files, hiding other files from the public.

 #### routes.php